Mino-shiro/Minoshiro/docs/api.rst

         **Returns**

-        Instance of :py:class:`Roboragi` with
+        Instance of :py:class:`Minoshiro` with
         :py:class:`PostgresController` as the database controller.

     .. py:classmethod:: from_sqlite(mal_config, path, \*, cache_pages=0, cache_mal_entries=0, logger=None, loop=None)

         This method is a *coroutine*

-        Get an instance of :py:class:`Roboragi` with
+        Get an instance of :py:class:`Minoshiro` with
         :py:class:`SqliteController` as the database controller.

         **Parameters**